 Get the information you need about start dates, tuition & financial aid

-Community Service Workers assist licensed professionals counsel people facing a wide range of challenges, including poverty, mental health disabilities, physical disabilities, addiction, and family problems.
+Community Service Mental Health Workers assist licensed professionals counsel people facing a wide range of challenges, including poverty, mental health disabilities, physical disabilities, addiction, and family problems.
 Most assist with providing case management services to help guide people to overcome personal challenges such as unemployment, illness, loss, family dysfunction, and other crises.

-Community service workers evaluate the individuals or groups strengths, needs, and goals and assist licensed professionals in developing plans to help them progress toward these goals.
+Community service mental health workers evaluate the individuals or groups strengths, needs, and goals and assist licensed professionals in developing plans to help them progress toward these goals.
 For example, a child community service worker may create a plan to help a child readjust to a school setting.
-Community service workers focused on employment may assess the vocational needs of an individual and create a plan to help them gain employment.
+Community service mental health workers focused on employment may assess the vocational needs of an individual and create a plan to help them gain employment.
 Overall, they aim to provide emotional support to help people and groups reach their full potential.

 Theory: 43 weeks